 We offer fashion with a social purpose, within everyone's reach, and boost job creation in the sector.

-hecho en 67% of Private Label textiles are produced in the Country didetexco 8,000 jobs in 84 Distribuidora de textiles y confecciones S.A.
-Workshops located in workshops located in 11 cities in 5 departments are created by Didetexco, our textile industry, which makes Private Label clothing.
+hecho en Colombia ^{97%} of Private Label textiles are produced in the Country workshops located in 11 cities in 5 departments are created by Didetexco, our textile industry, which makes Private Label clothing.